0xd4y/Writeups/TryHackMe/index.md

 ### Easy

 ## Avengers

 A fun CTF-like box with an easter egg and cool (unintended) foothold.
 I root this box in a quite unique way, which the author of the box certainly did not intend.

 <a href="https://0xd4y.github.io/Writeups/TryHackMe/Avengers%20Writeup%20-%20Unintended%20and%20Secret%20.pdf" class="class2">Avengers - Unintended and Secret</a>

+## Wreath Network

+This challenge involved exploiting a vulnrable network of three computers.
+Two of which were susceptible to exploitations of outdated software.
+The last machine involved a unique exploitation of sending a malicious image file.
+I highly encourage you to read this writeup, as I go into detail about how Mimikatz, evil-winrm, and network pivoting work.

+<a href="https://0xd4y.github.io/Writeups/TryHackMe/Wreath%20Network%20Writeup.pdf" class="class2">Wreath Network Writeup</a>

 #### Medium